Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: The Jouanolou model and a definition of higher chiral algebra

 \subsection{The Jouanolou model for configuration space}

-The reference is \cite[Section 4.1.3, pp279]{BD}.
-Suppose $\pi:Y\rightarrow X$ is a Juanolou map; i.e., $Y$ is a torsor over $X$ with respect to an action of some vector bundle such that $Y$ is an affine scheme.
-Then for any quasi-coherent sheaf $\mathcal{F}$ on $X$, the global relative de Rham complex
+We follow \cite[Section~4.1.3, p.~279]{BD}.
+Suppose \(\pi:Y\rightarrow X\) is a Jouanolou map; that is, \(Y\) is a torsor over \(X\) for the action of a vector bundle, and \(Y\) is an affine scheme.
+Then, for any quasi-coherent sheaf \(\mathcal F\) on \(X\), the global relative de Rham complex